MUVivekanand/psgtechnavigator/README.md

 As of now these 4 locations and their descriptions are only given.

+## Student queries:

+There is a mini chatbot that is getting displayed on the homepage that can answer student's queries: e.g: Where is the department of CSE located?
+Ans: E-Block

 ## Find a faculty

 It helps the students to find whether the faculty is free or where he is currently available to meet.